CONDOR MSC CLUB RULES

 4. MANAGEMENT.
 The authority and responsibility for the transaction of the business of the Club for its management shall be vested in a Committee, who, in addition to the powers and authorities by these rules expressly conferred on them, may exercise all powers and do all acts in furtherance of the objects for which the Club is established or done by the Club in General Meeting.

 5. ELECTION OF OFFICERS.
-The President and Vice President of the Club and the (Solicitor), Treasurer, Secretary and Committee shall be elected at the Annual General Meeting and, subject to termination of office by resignation at the next Annual General Meeting following their appointment.
+The President and Vice President of the Club, Treasurer, Secretary and Committee shall be elected at the Annual General Meeting and, subject to termination of office by resignation at the next Annual General Meeting following their appointment.
 The Committee shall have the power to co-opt other members as they deem necessary.
 The retiring officers and other members of the Committee shall be eligible for re-election.

 6. COMMITTEE.
 The Committee shall consist of not less than (eight) and not more than (eighteen) members, exclusive of President, Vice-President, (Solicitor), Treasurer and Secretary, who shall be ex-officio Members of the Committee.
 The Committee shall elect from amongst its own members a Chairman and a Vice-Chairman.
 (One half) of the members of the Committee shall form a quorum.
 Nominations of Candidates for election to the Committee must be received by the Secretary not less than seven days before the Annual General Meeting, with an intimation in writing signed by each Member nominated that he or she is willing to serve.
 Nominations of Candidates shall be signed by the member proposing them.
 The Committee shall have the power to appoint a Sub-Committee of not less than three persons to meet on its behalf in respect of any matter which is specially referred to such a Sub-Committee.